Quansight/Quansight-website/apps/consulting/posts/extending-numba-types-for-clean-fast-code.md

 ```

-For Numba to know that the csc_matrix should be typed as a MatrixType, we need
+For Numba to know that the `csc_matrix` should be typed as a `MatrixType`, we
-to register that relationship:
+need to register that relationship:

 ```python
 from numba.extending import typeof_impl